GoogleCloudPlatform/professional-services-data-validator/README.md

 with the error and find the row (primary key value) with the inconsistency.

 You can specify a list of string columns for aggregations in order to calculate an aggregation over the `length(string_col)`.
-Although running an aggregation over all columns ('*') will only run over numeric columns.
+Running an aggregation over all columns ('*') will only run over numeric columns, unless the `--wildcard-include-string-len` flag is present.

 ```
 data-validation (--verbose or -v) validate column